SMAS Facelift London

 Consultations with our experienced facial plastic surgeon should help answer any questions and concerns.
 They will look at skin and muscle laxity and your lifestyle to give you the best options for what you want to achieve.

 Selecting the right facelift procedure is a crucial step in achieving your desired outcome.
-Every individual has unique facial anatomy, aging patterns, and personal goals, which is why a thorough consultation with a facial plastic surgeon is essential.
-During this consultation, your surgeon will assess your facial structure, skin quality, and the extent of facial ageing to recommend the most suitable facelift technique for you.
+Every individual has unique facial anatomy, ageing patterns, and personal goals, which is why a thorough consultation with our facial plastic surgeon is essential.
+During this consultation, your surgeon will assess your facial structure, skin quality, and the extent of facial aging to recommend the most suitable facelift technique for you.
 Options may include a traditional facelift, mini facelift, or deep plane facelift, each offering different levels of correction and rejuvenation.
 In some cases, combining facelift surgery with other facial cosmetic procedures—such as eyelid surgery, neck lift, or fat transfer—can provide a more harmonious and comprehensive facial rejuvenation.
 By considering your medical history, expectations, and lifestyle, your surgeon will help you choose the right facelift procedure to achieve natural, balanced, and long-lasting results.

 The SMAS facelift procedure typically involves the following steps:

-Preparation: The patient is prepared for surgery, which may include administering anesthesia and marking the incision sites.
+1. Preparation: The patient is prepared for surgery, which may include administering anesthesia and marking the incision sites.

-Incision: The surgeon makes incisions in the hairline, typically above the ears, and extends them downward along the natural creases of the skin.
+2. Incision: The surgeon makes incisions in the hairline, typically above the ears, and extends them downward along the natural creases of the skin.

-SMAS Lift: The surgeon lifts and tightens the SMAS layer, repositioning it to a more youthful and elevated position.
+3. SMAS Lift: The surgeon lifts and tightens the SMAS layer, repositioning it to a more youthful and elevated position.

-Excess Skin Removal: Excess skin is removed, and the remaining skin is re-draped over the newly positioned SMAS layer.
+4. Excess Skin Removal: Excess skin is removed, and the remaining skin is re-draped over the newly positioned SMAS layer.

-Closure: The incisions are closed, and the patient is taken to the recovery room.
+5. Closure: The incisions are closed, and the patient is taken to the recovery room.

 Recovery from a SMAS facelift typically takes several weeks, during which time the patient may experience:

-Swelling and bruising, which can be managed with pain medication and cold compresses
+• Swelling and bruising, which can be managed with pain medication and cold compresses

-Numbness or tingling sensations, which are usually temporary
+• Numbness or tingling sensations, which are usually temporary

-Scarring, which can be minimized with proper wound care and follow-up appointments with the surgeon
+• Scarring, which can be minimized with proper wound care and follow-up appointments with the surgeon

 It’s essential to follow our plastic surgeon’s instructions carefully to ensure a smooth and successful recovery.
 At Kensington Medcial you will receive thorough post operative advice on how to look after your face.
 In addition, post operative appointments are crucial and you will see the plastic surgeon a number of times.